apache/jena-site/source/tutorials/rdf_api.md

 ```

-The output from this fragment is three lots of RDF/XML, with
+The output from this fragment is lots of RDF/XML, with
 three different prefix mappings.
 First the default, with no
 prefixes other than the standard ones: